Skip to main content

 The KG worker pool that drains the SQLite consolidation queue and writes nodes/edges into LadybugDB.
 All KG_QUEUE_* settings hot-reload via APScheduler with a 5-second debounce — no restart required. (inventory:790–793, config.py:80–87)

-KG_MAX_QUEUE_DEPTH is deprecated as of v0.1.14 and will be removed in v0.5.0.
+KG_MAX_QUEUE_DEPTH is deprecated and will be removed in v0.5.0.
 The settings_service maps the legacy value into KG_QUEUE_ALERT_THRESHOLD and emits a DeprecationWarning at startup.
 Source: config.py:67–70.

 Knowledge graph — relevance decay